Saaras859/student-public/_posts/2023-08-16-linux_shell_IPYNB_2_.md

 # Extract saved variables
 source /tmp/variables.sh

-echo "conditional statement to create a project directory and project"
+echo "Using conditional statement to create a project directory and project"

 cd ~    # start in home directory